What You Can Do

 - Install solar panels on the roof to gain electricity from a renewable source.
 Rebates are offered by the Australian Government – go to Solar Homes & Communities Plan

-Further information on how to reduce greenhouse gas emissions is available from the Department of Environment, Climate Change and Water NSW.
+Further information on how to reduce greenhouse gas emissions is available from Office of Environment and Heritage - Climate Change .